 When could the WeWork IPO happen?

 There is no confirmed date for the WeWork IPO.
-The company filed to go public in August 2019, but it is unclear exactly when the IPO will happen.
+The company filed to go public in August 2019 and was expected to list within a few months of this date.
+However, at the end of September 2019, WeWork announced that it was postponing the IPO to focus on the fundamentals of the business.
+It is unclear exactly when the IPO will happen.

 What is WeWork likely to be valued at when it lists?

 It is not known what the WeWork valuation will be when it lists.
 In January 2019, WeWork received a valuation of $47 billion.
 This figure was slashed to between $20 billion and $30 billion following a lack of investor interest.
 The most recent valuation is around $10 billion.

 What could the WeWork share price be when it floats?